BA Publishing Media

 - a lively and exciting department

-- excellent scores for the standard of teaching - 96 per cent score in the 2012 National Student Survey
+- excellent scores for student satisfaction - 95 per cent score in the 2015 National Student Survey

 - the opportunity to meet industry professionals and publishing celebrities